-Electronic Library
+Library Electronic Library

-In addition to our on-campus library, students and graduates also have access to Taylor College's electronic library through the Library and Information Resources Network (LIRN).
+Students and graduates have access to Taylor College's electronic library through the Library and Information Resources Network (LIRN).
 LIRN is a consortium of electronic resources and databases that gives students access to a huge amount of peer-reviewed, academic journals and articles, as well as other resources like e-books and instructional videos.